-A staff of professionally-trained counselors offers students assistance with educational planning, personal problems, and disability services in an environment of confidentiality.
+A staff of professionally-trained counselors offers students assistance with educational planning and personal problems in an environment of confidentiality.

 Through educational counseling, the students are assisted in setting goals consistent with their interests and abilities.
 The interpretation of test results, the study of class records, and personality ratings aid the student in making appropriate decisions.
 Through short-term personal counseling, the students are assisted in working out solutions to their own problems, thereby affording them the opportunity for increased maturity and understanding.